 The Group uses a combination of pricing and insurance to mitigate residual risks arising from operational risk events.
-A total of 9 insurance policies have been undertaken by the Group to minimize the loss in the event of an operational risk incident while operational risks is included in the pricing of transactions through the operational risk provision and the Group's risk-based pricing approach.
+A total of nine insurance policies have been undertaken by the Group to minimise the loss in the event of an operational risk incident, while operational risk is included in the pricing of transactions through the operational risk provision and the Group's risk-based pricing approach.

-Capital is reserved for operational risks based on Basel II standardized approach.
-The estimated operational risk capital is further allocated to the respective Business Units for risk based performance management purposes (Economic Profit).
-The Group intends to comply with the Basel II Advanced Measurement Approach (AMA) for the calculation of operational risk capital in 2014, and has already put in place robust AMA compliant operational risk processes.
+Capital is reserved for operational risks based on the Basel II standardised approach.
+The estimated operational risk capital is further allocated to the respective business units for risk-based performance management purposes (Economic Profit).
+The Group intends to comply with the Basel II Advanced Measurement Approach (AMA) for the calculation of operational risk capital in 2014, and has already put in place robust AMA-compliant operational risk processes.

-The implemented operational risk management structures provide the Group with the capacity to continuously improve its processes and controls, thereby minimizing losses and protecting shareholder value.
+The implemented operational risk management structures provide the Group with the capacity to continuously improve its processes and controls, thereby minimising losses and protecting shareholder value.